-We stress here that the purpose of this exercise is not to determine an accurate PSF profile for eROSITA \citep[see e.g.][]{Churazov2020arXiv201211627C}, but rather to have a term of reference to assess the possible extended nature of the profiles measured around galaxies.
-Obviously, the stacked profiles obtained here from the detected point sources are by construction much brighter than the stacked galaxy profiles (see Sect. \ref{sec:result} below).
-To ease comparison, in each of the galaxy stack we present below, we re-scale the convolved PSF profile to match the central value of the galaxy profile, creating a `maximal Point Source' (max PS) term of comparison\footnote{PSF profiles could be artificially broadened due to the clustering of the galaxies \citep{Popesso2012arXiv1211.4257P}.
+We stress here that the purpose of this exercise is not to determine an accurate PSF profile for eROSITA \citep[see e.g.,][]{Churazov2020arXiv201211627C}, but rather to have a term of reference with which to assess the possible extended nature of the profiles measured around galaxies.
+The stacked profiles obtained here from the detected point sources are by construction clearly much brighter than the stacked galaxy profiles (see Sect. \ref{sec:result} below).
+To ease comparison, in each of the galaxy stacks we present below, we re-scale the convolved PSF profile to match the central value of the galaxy profile, creating a "maximal point source" (max PS) term of comparison\footnote{PSF profiles could be artificially broadened due to the clustering of the galaxies \citep{Popesso2012arXiv1211.4257P}.
 Complete simulations of the galaxy population and its X-ray emission would be needed over cosmological volumes to enable a quantitative assessment.
-Indeed, we need to generate a model to populate the full sky with X-ray emitting galaxies together with their circum galactic medium \citep[possibly following simulations of the gas around galaxy clusters from][]{Comparat2020OJAp....3E..13C}, which is beyond the scope of this article.
-We defer to future studies the quantification of this effect.}.
+Indeed, we need to generate a model to populate the full sky with X-ray-emitting galaxies together with their CGM \citep[possibly following simulations of the gas around galaxy clusters from][]{Comparat2020OJAp....3E..13C}, which is beyond the scope of this article.
+We defer the quantification of this effect to a future study.}.